JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/sourcecode/_index.md

 There is also the `assets/images/avatars` folders, which contains avatars used for anonymous chat users.
 These files are used to generate multiple avatars (see the `build-avatars.js` script for more information).

+`assets/images/avatars-2024` contains new avatar set, and is also used by the `build-avatars.js` script.

 ### assets/styles

 The `assets/styles` folder contains the livechat plugin SCSS source files.